Diary Sow disappeared in France. She’s back with a new book about a girl who ran away.

 One of his customers, an African literature professor, watched Sow’s video nearby with a straight face.

-“There were rumors that she wanted to create a buzz around her first novel,” Serigne Seye, said of her time off the map.
+“There were rumors that she wanted to create a buzz around her first novel,” Serigne Seye said of her time off the map.
 “I think if she publishes this book now, people will say her runaway was a business venture.”

-The professor thought of his younger years, a time of intense pressure.
-Before finding a job in academia, he had quit studying for two years to focus on hip-hop.
+The professor thought of his younger years.
+Before finding a job in academia, pressure drove him to quit studying for two years in favor of focusing on hip-hop.

-That rap career didn’t work out, he said, but he found his path on his own terms.
+That rap career didn’t work out, Seye said, but he found his path on his own terms.

 “There have been so many expectations placed on this young woman,” Seye said.
 “In my opinion, she suffered.
 I’d tell her that it’s okay to take the time to find yourself.”